NASA-SASSIE/insitu/README.md

 BuoyData/, SatelliteFields/, csv/, figs/, pyfiles/, swift_telemetry/, waveGlider/
 	under SatelliteFields/ you’ll need Bremen_SIC/, NOAA_SST/, JPL_SMAP/

+To run the code, cd to your base_dir, type<br/>
+python pyfiles/plotSuite.py @pyfiles/input_args_SASSIE.txt

 WaveGlider server relies on the time zone of the local computer.
 Change the time zone on your computer to UTC (Ponta Delgada - Portugal) for the duration of the SASSIE experiment.